vvscode/docs/docs/tutorials/building-an-nps-sms-system-with-sinch-and-delighted.md

 ![rentnumber.png](https://files.readme.io/47e3aa3-rentnumber.png)

 Choose you app - or create one and click on the little pen - add the number you just rented to the app, and confugure the callback URL.
-The callback URL’s where we post incoming messages, and you can read more about that in `the documentation <smsmessagingcallbackapi>`.
+The callback URL’s where we post incoming messages, and you can read more about that in [the documentation](doc:smsmessagingcallbackapi).

 ### CODE\!